How to Sue a Home Warranty Company: Small Claims Court Guide

 How Arbitration Clauses Affect Your Rights

-Many home warranty contracts contain mandatory arbitration clauses — fine print that requires all disputes to be resolved by a private arbitrator rather than a judge or jury.
+Most home warranty contracts in 2026 contain mandatory arbitration clauses, fine print that requires all disputes to be resolved by a private arbitrator rather than a judge or jury.
 These clauses can significantly limit your legal options:

 Arbitration